Last updated on April 24th, 2019 at 11:22 am

 An alternative kayak strategy would be to put in your kayak at Annie Beck Park, 100 N. Victoria Park Road.
 You can put in kayaks here, although there isn’t a lot of parking – just spaces on the street.
 From Annie Beck Park, you can paddle about a mile among the Las Olas Isles to the wider waters just north of Sunrise Key.
 Here, like on the Middle River, you are one mile from the prime viewing area and should see planes overhead.

-The Snowbirds, the showiest of the performances, are scheduled to appear both days.
+The Blue Angels, the showiest of the performances, are scheduled to appear both days.
 This team requires several miles to execute maneuvers, so they are easiest to see from a distance.
-(In past years, the Thunderbirds or Blue Angels, which are not participating this year, flew directly over my rooftop repeatedly.)
+In past years, the Blue Angels, flew directly over my rooftop repeatedly.

 No matter which put-in spot you use, you can get much closer to the action if you want to paddle in the Intracoastal to the Sunrise Boulevard area.
 There aren’t easy places to land a kayak here, though, so don’t count on getting out when you get near the air show site.
 (Personally, I don’t enjoy paddling on the Intracoastal, but I may be a wimp about that.)

-If you want to rent kayaks or stand up paddleboards, rentals are available on two spots on the Middle River: Richardson Historical Park dock in Wilton Manors from Atlantic Coast Kayak (this is a little further west than Colohatchee Park) or at Sunrise Paddleboards on Federal Highway.
+If you want to rent kayaks or stand up paddleboards, rentals are available on the Middle River at Sunrise Paddleboards on Federal Highway, which is quite close to the best viewing areas.
 (Check ahead to make sure a kayak or SUP will be available.)

 View Fort Lauderdale Air Show by kayak in a larger map